 The best way to approach a Healthcare Power of Attorney is as part of an estate plan.
 There are a variety of documents at work and an attorney can be sure that they each complement each other.
 Without an attorney, you run the risk of having contradictions in your documents that create more problems than they attempt to solve.

 Already have a Healthcare Power of Attorney but it’s been a few years and you may want to make some changes?
 Never even thought of it before but now think it’s a good idea?
-Call my office to set up a review of your document or a meeting to talk about creating one for you – (877) AMAYERS.
+Let's set up a Legal Strategy Session to review your documents and the next steps for you.